vczoika/vczoika/README.md

 ## Hi!
-I'm Vinicius, AKA V.C or VCZOIKA
+I'm Vinicius and welcome to my GitHub profile!
+I hope you like my projects!

 ### I’m currently learning Java and Databases.